| Gyulbudaghian's

 smudge of light near a faint star.
 I have tried both

 an H-Beta and OIII filter, but both kill it completely.
+Lastly, just in case you are wondering,

 Brian Skiff of Lowell Observatory suggest the following for the